Galanthus nivalis: Active substances

 Snowdrops contain an active substance called galantamine (or galanthamine) which can be helpful in the treatment of mild to moderate Alzheimer's disease, though it is not a cure.
+Galantamine was first isolated and extracted from snowdrops by a team of chemists led by Dimitar Paskov in Bulgaria, where snowdrops are endemic.

 Snowdrops contain also an active lectin or agglutinin named GNA for Galanthus nivalis agglutinin.
+It forms a homotetramer of beta barrels that can bind up to twelve mannose residues.
+It is insecticidal, likely causing toxicity by binding glycated elements of the insect's gut, and has antiretroviral properties.
 Potatoes have been genetically modified with the GNA gene.
 In 1998 Árpád Pusztai said in an interview on a World in Action programme that his group had observed damage to the intestines and immune systems of rats fed the genetically modified potatoes.
 He also said "If I had the choice I would certainly not eat it", and that "I find it's very unfair to use our fellow citizens as guinea pigs".
 These remarks were criticised by the scientific community and started the so-called Pusztai affair.
 A subsequent review of Pusztai's work by the Royal Society showed that Pusztai's experiments were poorly designed and used incorrect statistical analysis.